midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 - Index on questionArticles.questionId for finding articles by question
 - Composite primary key on questionArticles (questionId, articleId) prevents duplicates and enables efficient lookups
 - User-based indexes for personal content retrieval
-- Unique constraints to prevent duplicate reactions
+- Unique constraints to prevent duplicate reactions (questions/answers only)
 - Unique index on invitationCode for fast lookups during registration
 - Index on inviterUserId for finding users by inviter